To use technology for learning at home access and the ability to use available technology is required.

 - find help with Zoom for department teachers.

 The Technology for Learning T4L website is continually updated.
-The T4L team produced a special edition of magazine.T4L with a focus on taking your classroom digital and have created a great page of curated resources from vendors that the department has agreements with.
+The T4L team have produced a special edition of magazine.T4L with a focus on taking your classroom online and also have a companion independent learning resource for students T4L Kids.

 Department teachers can get and give support through peer to peer discussion about learning from home and using online platforms in the Learning from home Yammer group.
 Join the Statewide staffrooms for curriculum specific information and support.